erickcastelli/kir-mapper/MANUAL.md

 |Test|1|chr19|KIR2DL1.01202|KIR2DL1*null|NA|NA|77|77|none|0|none|1.000000|
 |Test|1|chr19|KIR2DL1.00303|KIR2DL1*null|NA|NA|81|80|54775198|1|54784020|0.987654|

-In this case, the sample named Test has only one copy of KIR2DL1, which is compatible with allele KIR2DL1* 01202.
+In this case, the Test sample has only one copy of KIR2DL1, which is compatible with the KIR2DL1\*01202 allele.
 It tested 77 SNPs, and 77 SNPs were compatible with this allele.
 There were no missing variants or mismatches, and the proportion of valid variants / tested variants was 1.00 (100%).
-There is a second record for allele KIR2DL1* 00303, but, in this case, there is one mismatch at position chr19:54775198 and one missing variant at chr19:54784020.
-The ratio between valid variants / tested variants (80 / 81) was 0.9876.
+There is a second record for allele KIR2DL1\* 00303, but in this case, there is one mismatch at chr19:54775198 and one missing variant at chr19:54784020.
+The ratio of valid variants to tested variants (80/81) was 0.9876.
+You can inspect missing alleles and mismatches by using IGV and the BAM files produced by `kir-mapper map`.

-After analyzing all samples, kir-mapper will produce a summarised report with all samples.
-This report is at /genotype/cds/[GENE_NAME]/calls/[GENE_NAME].calls.txt.
+After analyzing all samples, kir-mapper will produce a summarized report with all samples.
+This report is at output/genotype/cds/[GENE_NAME]/calls/[GENE_NAME].calls.txt.
 This report will present the best fit for each sample.
-In case the best match is related to many different allele combinations, you may find the indication of "*unresolved".
+In case there are too many alleles for a sample (due to mismatches of missing variants), you may find the indication of "*unresolved".